zarmeen2/cs598/report.md

 ### Missing and Zero Values

 The first thing I checked for was missing values in the data.
 Luckily, there was only one variable with 21 missing values: `btc_trade_volume`.
 Because this is a time-series dataset, it's risky to simply remove these rows.
 Removing rows could result in gaps in the timeline.
 Thus, I performed a forward fill on the missing `btc_trade_volume`values.
-This means, days when `btc_trade_volume` is missing, they'll now be populated by the `btc_trade_volume` value from the day before.
+This means, days when `btc_trade_volume` is missing are now populated by the `btc_trade_volume` value from the day before.

-The second thing I checked for was values less than or equal ot zero.
+The second thing I checked for was values less than or equal to zero.
 It's important to check for negative values because in the context of the data, it would not make sense.
 There can never be a negative price of Bitcoin or a negative number of transactions.
 I did not find any negative values in the data.
 However, I did find zeros in the data:

 ```
 Columns with 0.0 values:  Index(['btc_market_price', 'btc_market_cap', 'btc_trade_volume',